 Be nice.
 Or else.

-Student interested in the intersections of ideas, youth, tech, design, & education.
-Joined over 3 years ago
+South Carolina, USA Ideas, youth, tech, design, & education Joined over 3 years ago

 Why does this have 15 upvotes?